 Precious metals have been a solid hedge against a declining U.S. dollar

 The value of the U.S. Dollar declined more than 30% from 2001 through 2004, plunging 5% in just a few weeks.
 For a long list of reasons, including massive increases in U.S. government deficits totaling trillions of dollars, the cost of a prolonged war against terrorism and a massive trade imbalance, this trend may be just the beginning.
 This means U.S. Dollars could now be worth less and less every day.
 Which also means that investments pegged to the U.S. Dollar could be worth less and less every day.
 Gold, silver and platinum, though, are held and traded throughout the world...and their true value (that is, their purchasing power) is not solely or directly dependent on the falling fortunes of the U.S. Dollar.
-Precious metals, therefore, can be a form of protection against a falling U.S. Dollar.
+Precious metals, therefore, have often been a form of protection against a falling U.S. Dollar.
 As demonstrated during 2003 and 2004, as the value of the U.S. Dollar declined, gold and silver prices and the value of precious metals expressed in dollars increased.

 Precious metals have been a proven safe-haven in times of war, political strife and uncertainty

 Today's financial markets are increasingly at risk from terrorism, political instability and war.
-As we saw so after the 9/11 tragedy, financial markets can be closed down, and remain closed down, for extended periods of time.
+As we saw after the 9/11 tragedy, financial markets can be closed down, and remain closed down, for extended periods of time.
 As terrorism incidents continue to increase around the world, it is not unreasonable to expect further (and potentially more severe) disruptions in financial markets, banking and commerce in the future.
 Whenever and wherever tension or hostilities break out, people everywhere quite naturally gravitate toward the assets they trust most.
 And today, even in our high-tech-driven 21st century, the asset class millions rely on in times of trouble is gold and silver.
 Precious metals have always been, and likely will continue to be, a valued form of "wealth insurance" in good times and bad.

 Precious metals can offer outstanding price appreciation and profit potential